jgsmith/angles/index.md

 ### Using Angles

-The Angles plugins are provided under the BSD license.
+The Angles plugins are provided under the [BSD license](http://opensource.org/licenses/bsd-license.php).

 ### Contributing to Angles

-The easiest way to contribute to Video Annotator is to fork the github repository and create a pull request once you have implemented and tested your changes.
+The easiest way to contribute to Angles is to fork the github repository and create a pull request once you have implemented and tested your changes.